View/Print .pdf

 |

-Triply divided.
-In each third is a letter E I C. A wavy line above.
-All
+divided.
+In each third is a letter E I C with a stylized V above.
+All within

 Date within a dotted circle.
 All within a beaded border. |